pmann84/Legendre/README.md

 # Overview #
+**Note: There are now standard library classes that are available in C++17 that can calculate Associated Legendre Polynomials.**
 This two classes are meant to provide a lightweight unit tested way of calculating Associated Legendre Polynomial values in C++.
 This class only has dependencies on the C++ standard library, so should work cross platform.

 # Prerequisites #